alpha-davidson/alpha-davidson.github.io/collab.md

 <h1>Collaborating with ALPhA</h1>
 <!-- maybe this could simply be a publication expectations page, including collaboration publication expectations-->
 <p>
-Co-PIs Michelle Kuchera and Raghu Ramanjuan are experienced machine learning researchers who are excited about addressing computational challenges in Physics.
+Co-PIs Michelle Kuchera and Raghu Ramanjuan are applied machine learning researchers who are excited about addressing computational challenges in Physics.
 If you are interested in collaborating with us, please take a look at the collaboration expectations below and contact us if interested!
 </p>